MaximilianB2/CIRL/README.md

-# CIRL
+# CIRL: Integrating PID Controllers into the deep reinforcement learning framework.

-Integrating PID Controllers into the deep reinforcement learning framework.
+This repository contains the code used in the paper title "CIRL: Integrating PID Controllers into the deep reinforcement learning framework".